 The next step in the lifecycle is often a huge missed opportunity!
 When someone is added to your list as a new subscriber, your first email to them can be seen as the most important email you send to a prospect or customer.

-But don’t stop with a single email!
+But don’t stop with a single welcome email!
 By crafting multiple, well-branded emails in a welcome sequence rather than the simple autoresponse, you can tell the story of what your brand can offer subscribers and give different options to engage the audience.

 The data you below supports this idea, as longer email series still manage to generate higher engagement rates than what you’d normally see with a simple newsletter.